 • Breastfeeding was most common among mothers who were: aged 30 or over, from minority ethnic groups, left education aged over 18, in managerial and professional occupations and living in the least deprived areas.

-Last year (2012), UNICEF published Preventing disease and saving resources: The potential contribution of increasing breastfeeding rates in the UK which looked at how raising breastfeeding rates could save the NHS money through improving health outcomes.
+In 2012, UNICEF published Preventing disease and saving resources: The potential contribution of increasing breastfeeding rates in the UK which looked at how raising breastfeeding rates could save the NHS money through improving health outcomes.
 Click here to read more about the report.